 Additional Voluntary Contributions (A V Cs) can be made by the employee or, for a Shared Cost A V C (S C A V C), by both the employer and employee.
 These contributions will be either a cash amount or a percentage of pensionable pay.
 The employer will notify the payroll of the employee amount or percentage to be deducted per pay period and, in the case of a S C A V C, the employer amount or percentage to be paid per pay period.
 The L G P S administering authority must also be notified.
 The split between employee’s and employer’s additional contributions for a S C A V C can be any proportion, but not 100% cost to the employer.

-Any active member paying an A V C, regardless of when the A V C contract started, can pay up to 100% of their pensionable pay (2014 Scheme definition) into an A V C plan.
+Any active member paying an A V C, regardless of when the A V C contract started, can pay up to 100% of their pensionable pay into an A V C plan.

 It should be noted that during any period of: